openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 The File class includes two methods for copying files or directories: copyTo() and copyToAsync().
 The File class includes two methods for moving files or directories: moveTo() and moveToAsync().
 The copyTo() and moveTo() methods work synchronously, and the copyToAsync() and moveToAsync() methods work asynchronously (see

-“AIR
+"AIR

-file basics” on page 667
+file basics" on page 667

 ).